martong/ycm_extra_conf.jsondb/README.md

 # ycm_extra_conf.jsondb
 VIM's YCM plugin's ycm_extra_conf distribution for json compilation databases.

+The goal of this repository is to provide a ycm python plugin, which automates the handling of compilation flags for your projects.
+Once you've setup your build system in your project to generate the compilation database, then you will never have to manually manage and maintain your compiler flags in your ycm_extra_conf file.
+This is extremely useful, if you are working with a huge number of compilcated C/C++ projects and you don't want to or can't maintain the compiler flags for each projects in your ycm_extra_conf files.

+Note, cmake can generate the compilation database for you. [http://clang.llvm.org/docs/JSONCompilationDatabase.html]

 ##Setup
 ### Set up the environment
 These settings are common to all of your vim projects.